mainwp/mainwp.dev/memory-bank/productContext.md

 5. **Maintenance Burden**: Automates the documentation generation process, reducing manual maintenance effort.

+6. **Hook Discovery**: Makes it easier for developers to discover and use the appropriate hooks for their extensions by organizing them into functional categories.

+7. **Integration Complexity**: Simplifies the process of integrating with MainWP by providing clear documentation on available hooks and their usage.

 ## How it Should Work

 The documentation system should work through the following process: